-In BC, when making decisions about health care, parents must consider the child’s best interests.
-If they can’t agree, parents can ask a court to decide.
-Courts often rely on public health orders and guidelines to make these kinds of decisions, but they also consider the facts and evidence in each case, including:
+In BC, parents must consider the child’s best interests when making decisions about health care.
+If they disagree, parents can ask a court to decide.
+Courts consider the child’s health and emotional well-being when determining the best interests of the child.
+Courts also consider the facts and evidence in each case, including:

 - each parent's reasons for or against vaccination,

 - the child’s age and preference if appropriate,